 At your annual exam two months ago, your cholesterol levels were through the roof.
-Your doctor, worried about your risk of a heart attack, prescribes a low-fat diet.
-You religiously follow the diet, but the results are not good.
+Worried about your risk of a heart attack, your doctor prescribes a low-fat diet.
+You follow the diet religiously, but the results are not good.

-Time for more drastic measures, and the doctor prescribes Lipitor.
+Now, it’s time for more drastic measures, and the doctor prescribes Lipitor.
 He can only hope that the treatment will be effective.
-But, you are left wishing there was a better way to predict which treatment works best for you.
+You are left wishing there was a better way to predict the best treatment for you.

 Known risk factors include high blood pressure, high cholesterol, smoking, poor diet, physical inactivity, excess weight, age, and genetics.
 When identified early, you can mitigate your risk with simple diet changes, increased physical activity, and medications to lower cholesterol levels.

-APOE is one gene strongly linked to your cardiovascular health.
-It encodes apolipoprotein E protein, which controls the uptake of cholesterol and fats from the bloodstream into the cells.
+One gene strongly linked to your cardiovascular health is APOE.
+It encodes the apolipoprotein E protein, which controls the uptake of cholesterol and fats from the bloodstream into the cells.

 There are three common genetic versions (alleles) of APOE, called APOE e2, APOE e3 and APOE e4.
 We inherit one copy of APOE from each parent, which means that we each have two copies of this gene.
 It’s possible to inherit two copies of the same APOE version, or two different versions.

-The e4 allele is the “heart attack” allele, as it is strongly associated with elevated LDL-cholesterol levels.
+The “heart attack” e4 allele strongly associates with elevated LDL-cholesterol levels.
 LDL-cholesterol is one of the biggest factors linked to an increased risk of coronary heart disease.

 Variation in the APOE gene not only influences our cardiovascular health, but also how we respond to different treatment options.

 People with either two copies of e2, or one copy each of e2 and e3 generally don’t benefit from a low-fat diet.
-However, they respond well to statins (cholesterol-lowering medication).
+However, they respond well to statins (cholesterol-lowering medications).